 In December Orientation Day allows students to meet other students and teachers throughout the day while participating in engaging activities.
-Early in Term 1 our transition program continues with My Place Week which includes a three-day Year 7 Camp at Cape Bridgewater.
+Early in Term 1 our transition program continues with My Place Week which includes a three-day Year 7 Camp.